 - You can provide confirmation of your future salary

-This comes as a big surprise to many Britons who have lived and worked in the UK for years, and have a long-established relationship with a bank or building society.
+This comes as a big surprise to many Britons who have lived and worked in the UK for years and have a long-established relationship with a bank or building society.

 3. You’ll be paying an expatriate rate

-Whether you’re buying for the first time, or remortgaging a property you already own, there are additional administrative costs in dealing with borrowers overseas.
+Whether you’re buying for the first time, remortgaging a property you already own, or you're looking for an expat buy to let mortgage, there are additional administrative costs in dealing with borrowers overseas.

-But we’ve had significant successes getting non-expat mortgages for clients who live and work outside the UK, and have non-sterling salaries.
+But we’ve had significant successes getting non-expat mortgages for clients who live and work outside the UK and have non-sterling salaries.

-We need to be able to show:
+To do this, we need to be able to show: